Why your main goal should not be to build a unified customer journey

 Given current privacy trends, a strategy of unfettered collection of data carries with it a serious risk of losing customers’ trust.
 Privacy breaches can result in large fines and significant brand damage.
 On the other hand, allowing legal teams to set the agenda entirely for data collection brings with it the risk that the value of data and the right way to communicate with customers could be missed in the implementation of privacy measures.

 5. Personalising the website experience for every single customer using cookies

 Web personalisation based solely on cookies is already flawed.
-One obvious drawback is that, in many cases historical behaviour will be forgotten with the deletion of cookies, making the potential for a personalised experience based on previous behaviour very limited.
+An obvious drawback is that, in many cases, historical behaviour will be forgotten with the deletion of cookies, making the potential for a personalised experience based on previous behaviour very limited.
 Another significant consequence is the risk of mixing up users in the test and control groups.
-In other words, the quality of the experiment results could be very doubtful.
+The quality of the experiment results could be very doubtful.